teinac2012/Transport-Pipes-Wiki/API.md

-If your a developer and you want to create your custom pipe system from another plugin, you can use the following PipeAPI:
+If you're a developer and you want to create your custom pipe system from another plugin, you can use the following PipeAPI:

 ```java
 //Simply build a pipe